dstackai/dstack/docs/tutorials/tensorboard.md

 while conveniently running training locally or remotely via the CLI.

 !!! info "NOTE:"
-    The source code for this tutorial can be located in [`github.com/dstack-examples`](https://github.com/dstackai/dstack-examples/blob/main/tutorials/tensorboard/train.py).
+    The source code of this tutorial is available in the [Playground](../playground.md).

 ## Define a workflow